Saint Louis–SIU Edwardsville men's soccer rivalry: History

 In the late 1950s through early 1970s, the Saint Louis Billikens men's soccer program was in its golden age, and won all 10 of its NCAA Division I Men's Soccer Championship titles during that span.
 The program became noteworthy for focusing on recruiting domestic talent from the Saint Louis region rather than other top college programs that were reliant on international recruitment.
 The talent pool of players from the St. Louis region caused nearby universities such as Quincy, Rockhurst, and SIU Edwardsville to experience strong soccer seasons as well.

 After Saint Louis experienced Division I success, SIU Edwardsville also experienced success with their program winning the inaugural Division II national championship in 1972, then moving to Division I and winning that title in 1979.
 Due to the proximity of the schools, early matches between the schools attracted large crowds to their games.
 In 1971, the Catholic Youth Council of St. Louis (CYC) initiated the annual Bronze Boot match which would be played for a trophy awarded annually for the regular season match up between SLU and SIUE.
-The popularity saw crowd sizes that set college soccer records, including the highest ever attended college soccer match for a regular season game: 22,512 between the two sides on October 30, 1980.
-From 1972 through 1985, the games were played at Busch Stadium to accommodate the large crowds.
+The popularity saw crowd sizes that set college soccer records, including the most-attended college soccer match for over 45 years: 22,512 between the two sides on October 30, 1980.
+This remains the record attendance in college men's soccer, but was broken in 2026 when Georgia hosted James Madison in a women's match at Georgia's football home of Sanford Stadium, drawing 25,433.
+From 1972 through 1985, the SIUE–SLU games were played at Busch Stadium to accommodate the large crowds.

 In 1995, the series ended when SIU Edwardsville's program moved down to Division II along with the school's other sports.
 In 2007, the Cougars' athletic program was elevated to Division I. With the move, speculation rose about the teams playing again and resuming the series, although it remained dormant for another decade.
 Despite this, the teams played each other in spring season friendlies and preseason friendlies.

 The series resumed when both programs agreed to play in a home-and-home series in 2018 and 2019.

 Starting 2023, each edition will again be a single game rather than an alternating home-and-home series and will be held at CityPark, the home field of St. Louis City SC, the MLS club which had its inaugural season that year.